Franco-

 France or French.

-[Medieval Latin Francus, a Frank.]
+Medieval Latin Francus, a Frank.

 This prefix sometimes appears hyphenated with an adjective for another country to suggest a combined or linked character, as in Franco-German or Franco-Russian, or in phrases such as Franco-Prussian War.
 Other instances include Francophile, a lover of France and things French; and francophone, French-speaking, as of some African countries or French-speaking Canada.

-Visit Michael Quinion’s World Wide Words site for 2000+ articles on English!
+Visit Michael Quinion’s World Wide Words site for 3000+ articles on English!

 Copyright © Michael Quinion 2008–.
 All rights reserved.
-Page last updated 23 September 2008.
+Your comments are very welcome.